 These days, as the topic of the rift within the Jewish People pervades the media (less so the street), it behooves us to recall the early days of Zionism.
-The pioneers of secular Zionism perceived their movement to be a unifying force that created a common language for Jews of all ethnicities and beliefs.
+The pioneers of secular Zionism perceived their movement to be a unifying force that created a common language for Jews of all ethnicities and beliefs of Jewish culture.

 Other nations that arose in recent centuries, such as the U.S., Canada and Australia, began as different groups of immigrants who shared no commonality, and who systematically eradicated ancient indigenous cultures.
 In contrast, Zionism arose among different immigrant groups who were united by Judaism or by modern Jewish culture based on the Jewish religion.
 This unifying factor served as a vital tool in the rebirth of the people in its historical homeland.